 Why read this? : Many businesses use their agencies to handle copywriting, but it’s not always the fastest or cheapest option.
 If you need it done quick, easy and cheap, there are other copywriting options.
 Read this to learn how to manage copywriting in-house or via a freelancer.
 This week, it’s all about quick and easy tips for quick and easy copywriting.

+Fine on high visibility projects like advertising campaigns, important public relations messages and on your most visited website pages.
 But sometimes you need to go fast.
 Sometimes, you don’t want to spend too much.
 And sometimes “good enough” copywriting is well, good enough.

 There’s a ton of “small” copywriting jobs you need to do too, especially for your website and social media.
 Some copywriting jobs just need a writer, not a strategist, an executive creative director and an account management team.

 Sometimes you want copywriting that’s quick and easy.

 3 areas where you need quick and easy copywriting

 Social media, product pages and website articles are the 3 most common areas where you can often get by without an agency.
 Depending on how your business works, you can do a lot of the day-to-day writing in these areas in-house or use a freelancer.

 The objective of most social media posts is to drive sales (through trial or repeat purchase), or to improve the customer relationship (through consideration or loyalty).